AigarsOzolins12/llm-base/Readme.md

 - ollama-webui [link](https://github.com/open-webui/open-webui) (A nice UI for testing LLM's on their own)
 - django-backend (A very bare bones django API for chatting with ollama model)
 - postgres (DB for django backend)
+- A sample react app for chatting with ollama LLM (NextJs)

 The task-by-task to do list can be read below, however the overall planned additions are:
 - Spring-Boot (java) / Angular